 Why is that, I hear you ask?
 Because it’s not unique to your website.
-Google LOVES unique content and that extends to images too which is why you should always look to use your own original imagery where possible, even if it involves hiring a photographer to gain professional shots.
+As most SEO specialists will tell you, Google LOVES unique content and that extends to images too which is why you should always look to use your own original imagery where possible, even if it involves hiring a photographer to gain professional shots.

 However, this isn’t the only reason to use fresh images on your website…

 Why Unique, Original Photographs Are The Best Option For Your Website